jamesbriggs/pico-build/README.md

 **Question:** Does ``pico-build`` check for changes in `dev/` before doing pointless ``stage`` and ``prod`` deploys?

-**Answer:** Yes, this is handled by comparing the content of dev/.current_version against the same file in stage/ or prod/.
+**Answer:** Yes, this is handled by comparing the content of dev/.current_version against the same filename in stage/ or prod/.

 ---